Digital learning

 Articulate Storyline 360

-The bulk of our existing course library and software learning tutorials are developed in Articulate Storyline 360.
-We aim to make these courses as visually accessible as possible:
+Older tailored courses (before 2019) and software learning tutorials are developed in Articulate Storyline 360.
+We aimed to make these courses as visually accessible as possible:

 • colours have adequate contrast levels